Skip to content

 Finally, Samantha monitors the effectiveness of these controls and makes adjustments as necessary.
 She regularly surveys employees to assess their satisfaction with the work environment and analyzes policy violation data and dispute outcomes to pinpoint areas for improvement.

-Implementing COSO in Your Employee Relations Software
+Implementing the COSO Framework in Your Employee Relations Software

 Employee relations software can help automate many of the processes involved in managing risks and implementing the COSO framework.
 It can be used to follow policy and procedure compliance, monitor employee behavior and performance and generate reports.
-Luckily, many ER software systems have built-in COSO features that allow you to easily incorporate them into your current infrastructure and workflows.
+Luckily, many employee relations software systems have built-in COSO features that allow you to easily incorporate them into your current infrastructure and workflows.